 In the early part of his career, Ewing didn’t wear a chest protector or a solid mask.

-Josh Gibson Could Have Broke The Color Barrier
+Josh Gibson Could Have Broken The Color Barrier

 Gibson posted an absurd 1.026 OPS and .624 in the Negro Leagues.
 Playing for the Homestead Grays and Pittsburgh Crawfords, Gibson hit an impressive .350 during his career.